emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

      unit: minute
 ```

-Now, requests will `/backend/` will be rate limited after only 3 requests.
+Now, requests to `/backend/` will be rate limited after only 3 requests.

 ## Rate limiting matching rules

 The following rules apply to the rate limit patterns:

 * Patterns are order-sensitive, and must respect the order in which a request is labeled.
-For example, in #3 above, the `remote_address` pattern must come before the `generic_key` pattern.
-Switching the two will fail to match.
 * Every label in a label group must exist in the pattern in order for matching to occur.
 * By default, any type of failure will let the request pass through (fail open).
 * The Ambassador Edge Stack sets a hard timeout of 20ms on the rate limiting service.
 If the rate limit service does not respond within the timeout period, the request will pass through.